-- 430 show less variability, as already pointed out by (Gómez-Navarro et al., 2013) and discussed in the section 3.
+- 490 and discussed in the former section .
+Although here section 3.
 Although only the leading variability mode is shown, this general conclusion applies also to the higher indexed EOFs (see supplementary material).
 The simulation, coherently with the observations, exhibits a monopole pattern centred over Eastern Europe, whereas this centre is slightly shifted towards the Baltic Sea in the reconstruction in both seasons.
-The resemblance between obser- - 435 vations and reconstructions increases when the 1901-1990 period alone is considered (not shown), resulting in the slight sensitivity of the pattern to the choice of period.
-Note that a resemblance between the CRU data and the reconstructions can be expected, especially when the same period is used for the calculation.
-This is due to the fact that the reconstruction is calibrated against observations and the reconstructions are bound by PCA-regression to show very similar EOF patterns - 440 through the whole period (Raible et al., 2006).
+The resemblance between observations and reconstructions increases when the 1901- - 1990 period alone is considered (not shown), resulting in the slight sensitivity of the pattern to the choice of period.
+Note that a resemblance between the CRU data and the reconstructions can be expected, especially when the same period is used for the calculation, could be expected.
+This is so due to the fact that the reconstruction is calibrated against observations and the reconstructions are bound by PCA-regression to show very similar EOF patterns through the whole period (Raible et al., - 500 2006).
 In the simulation, there is a larger agreement between 20th century and the full-period EOFs (not shown), suggesting that the main patterns of variability are not very sensitive to their respective base period, and more importantly, that the arguably short length of observation records appears to be adequate to calibrate the proxy data.

-The simulated and reconstructed SAT tend to attribute more variance to the first EOF in winter (71% and 72% of total variance in the model and reconstructions, respectively) compared to observations (61%).
+The simulated and reconstruction SAT, reconstructed SAT tend to attribute more variance to the first EOF in winter (71% and 72% of total variance in the model and reconstructions, respectively) compared to observations (61%).
 This difference is stronger in summer, when the leading mode in the observations represents 36% of the total variance compared to 57% and 48% in the model and reconstructions, respectively.
-This indicates that the simulated temperature covariance matrix is too homogeneous, particularly in summer, which is a reminder of the limitations of climate simulations: the zonal cir-
+This indicates that the simulated temperature covariance matrix is too homogeneous, particularly in summer, which is a reminder of the limitations of climate simu-